Bake Turner: Professional career

-Turner forwent his senior season and entered the 1962 NFL Draft, where he was drafted by the Baltimore Colts in the 12th round (163rd overall).
+Turner forwent his senior season and entered the 1962 NFL draft, where he was drafted by the Baltimore Colts in the 12th round (163rd overall).

 Baltimore Colts

 With the Colts, Turner was primarily used as a return specialist, with 504 kick return yards on 20 attempts and 95 punt return yards on 10 attempts.
 Turner rushed for 17 yards on 1 attempt.
 Turner received for 111 yards on one attempt, and one touchdown.
 However, those 111 yards came from two plays.
-In a game against the Bears, Lamar McHan completed a pass to RC Owens at the 40-yard line.
+In a game against the Bears, Lamar McHan completed a pass to R. C. Owens at the 40-yard line.
 Owens then lateralled the ball to Turner, who ran all the way to the 3-yard line.
 Owens was credited with the catch, and Turner had 0 receptions for 37 yards.
 In the final game of the season, Turner had a touchdown reception for 74 yards.
 Turner finished the season with an average of 111 yards per reception.